BoredFishRE/groovecoastercontroller/README.md

+# Groove Coaster Controller 2021 (Modified by Anthony Raudino)
+This is a fork of the original project modified with some adjustments as well as acrylic cuts, custom prints as well as controller and LED code built for Arduino.

+Original readme included below for referencing.

 # Groove Coaster Controller
 GrooveCoaster Controller replica with dimensions from real cabinet
 Box is 20 x 10 x 56.5 cm